 “I’ll get those beauties today and pop them straight into the garden when I get home!”

-And like little orphans, the plants have hopefully accompanied you home only to find that when you get home, you dump them on the back deck, or in the side passageway or, worse still, in the spot in the garden where you intend to plant them.
+And like poor little deluded orphans, the plants have hopefully accompanied you home only to find that when you get home, you dump them on the back deck, or in the Dickensian side passageway or, worse still, in the spot in the garden where you intend to plant them.
 But then don’t.

 Days, weeks, months (or in my case, even years) can go by and they remain in their pots.
 Some alive and, some sooner or later, dead.
 You forgot to water them, or they outgrew their pot or they got knocked over……..there are endless ways for small plants in pots to die.
 Just ask a nursery.